 Well Being Goal Does the proposal contribute to this goal?
 Describe the positive and negative impacts.
 What actions have been/will be taken to mitigate any negative impacts or better contribute to positive impacts?
-A prosperous Wales Efficient use of resources educated people, general provides jobs Learvices bestitality outlets which in turn attracts A marketing campaign is running alongside the physical works.
+A prosperous Wales Efficient use of resources, skilled, educated people, generates wealth, provides jobs The project seeks to create a safe and attractive environment for shoppers to return to our High Streets to support local businesses.
+Creating such an environment is widely used to support retail, services, hospitality outlets which in turn attracts businesses and subsequent employment whilst adding to the general appearance of prosperity and vitality in a town centre.
+A marketing campaign is running alongside the physical works to support the shop local campaign.
 Live feedback continues to be sought on the trial changes, allowing for tweaks, changes, additions and removal as appropriate.